Rage (English group)

-Rage were an English dance music group composed of producers Barry Leng and Duncan Hannant, drummer Hans Greeve, and fronted by vocalists Tony Jackson (1992–1993) and Steve Lee (1995).
-The group were renamed En-Rage in Germany, to avoid confusion with the German band Rage.
+Rage was an English dance music group composed of producers Barry Leng and Duncan Hannant, had drummer Hans Greeve and fronted by vocalists Tony Jackson (1992–1993) and Steve Lee (1995).
+The group were renamed En-Rage in Germany to avoid confusion with the German band Rage.

 Career

 In 1992, the group released a dance cover version of Bryan Adams' "Run to You", which reached number 3 on the UK Singles Chart.
 Subsequent singles, including a dance remake of "House of the Rising Sun", fared less well on the chart, although an album titled Saviour was released in 1993.

-Singer Tony Jackson, who had previously performed backing vocals for Billy Ocean, Amii Stewart and Paul Young among others, died in June 2001.
+Singer Tony Jackson, who had previously performed backing vocals for Billy Ocean, Amii Stewart and Paul Young, among others, died in June 2001.